rajewsky-lab/openst/openst_wiki/docs/computational.md

 ### 2.1 Stitching (microscope-dependent)
 To begin, stitch together the tile-scan images of your H&E-stained tissue sections using the Grid/Collection stitching plugin included in Fiji 1.53t.
 This will create a composite image of the entire section.

+!!! warning
-*Warning: this step depends on the microscope used for imaging.
-In our protocol, we use the (XXX microscope), and provide code to perform the stitching on any computer.
-Refer to the documentation or vendor of your microscope for the stitching of tile-scans*
+     This step depends on the microscope used for imaging.
+In our implementation, we used a Keyence BZ-X710 inverted fluorescence phase contrast microscope, for which we provide open-source image stitching code - runs in any computer, independent of the software provided by the manufacturer.
+Refer to the documentation of your microscope for the stitching of tile-scans.

 ```bash
 openst image_stitch --microscope='keyence' --imagej-bin=<path_to_fiji_or_imagej> --tiles-dir=<path_to_tiles> --tiles-prefix=<to_read> --tmp-dir=<tmp_dir>